dnguyenv/kafka/README.md

 ### Activate the machine - Connect your Docker client to Docker daemon in side the VM

 You may have several `machines` (VMs) created.
-This is to set one of them as active node which then will be used to deploy the kafka cluster
+This is to set one of them as active node which then will be used to deploy the kafka cluster.
+Where you see `<machinename>`, substitute it with the name of your machine VM.
+Use "`docker-machine ls`" to find out the name of your machine VM.

-`$ eval "$(docker-machine env machinename)"`
+`$ eval "$(docker-machine env <machinename>)"`

 After this command, your Docker client will be interacting with the daemon running inside the `machinename` VM.